aleksigron/kokko/README.md

 - CMake for building the project
 - C++14 compliant compiler
 - Blender for exporting mesh files
-- Glraw for encoding textures
+- KTX for encoding textures

 ### Creating a x64 Visual Studio solution on Windows
 ```